Skip to Main Content

 Featured Videos

-We typically hire forty Summer Associate firmwide.
+We typically hire around forty Summer Associate firmwide.
 While our primary source of growth is through our summer associate program, we do not hire more summer associates than we believe we will be able to accommodate as associates.
 In the past, we have made offers to an overwhelming majority of summer associates.
 We typically require six-week clerkships.
-Salaries range from $2,296 – $3,258 per week depending on the office.
+Salaries range from $2,296 – $3,358 per week depending on the office.

-Baker Donelson participates in on-campus interviews (OCI) and job fairs.
-To view our OCI schedule please click on the On-Campus Recruiting Schedule link.
-Although our 2024 2L summer associate program is full, we will have 1L summer associate programs in our Baltimore, Birmingham, Charleston, Chattanooga, Fort Lauderdale, Jackson, Knoxville, Memphis, Nashville, New Orleans, and Orlando offices.
-If you are a current 1L attending a law school where we do not conduct OCIs and you wish to apply for a position for our 2024 Summer Associate Program, please send your resume, a cover letter indicating your office of interest, and a copy of your first semester law school transcript to Rachel Mims by Friday, January 19th.
+If you are a rising 2L attending a law school where we do not conduct OCIs and you wish to apply for a position in our 2025 Summer Associate Program, please send your resume, a cover letter indicating your office of interest, and a copy of your recent transcript to Rachel Mims by Monday, July 22.

 Baker Donelson is deeply committed to advancing diversity in the legal profession and strengthening the legal pipeline by expanding the number of opportunities for diverse law students.
 The Firm annually awards three recipients the Baker Donelson Diversity Scholarship.
 This scholarship provides diverse law students a salaried 2L summer associate position and up to $20,000 to help defray tuition costs of the third year of law school.
 The Firm also hires diverse 1L law students as part of the Leadership Council on Legal Diversity (LCLD) Scholars Program and has been a member of the LCLD Scholars Program since its inception in 2009.